k-kyler/react-shopping-cart/README.md

 # Shopping Cart
-A shopping cart demo with features and payment process implemented by Commerce.js and Stripe.
+A shopping cart demo with product features and payment process developed by Commerce.js and Stripe.